-District Deputy Grand Lecturers and the Custodians of the Work shall receive a sum equal to the per diem of a representative of Subordinate Lodges to the Annual Communication of the Grand Lodge and mileage as set by the Finance Committee and approved by the Grand Lodge.
+District Deputy Grand Lecturers and Custodians of the Work shall receive a sum as set by the Finance Committee and approved by the Grand Lodge.
 Motel and meal expenses shall be paid from the District Deputy Grand Lecturer Fund on an account to be approved by the Grand Lecturer.